Posted on Jan 31, 2020

 A hip labral tear diagnosis is made based on clinical evaluation and medical imaging, such as a hip MRI.
-X-rays can also be helpful in identifying any abnormalities of the hip bone, such as FAI (femoro acetabular impingement) or hip dysplasia.
+X-rays can also be helpful in identifying any abnormalities of the hip bone, such as FAI (femoroacetabular impingement) or hip dysplasia.

-Patients should be aware, however that hip labral tears can be easily misdiagnosed due to their overlapping similarities with other conditions of the hip.
-The symptoms of a hip labral tear can mimic those of hip flexor tendonitis, hip bursitis and other soft tissue injuries to the hip.
+Patients should be aware, however, that hip labral tears can be easily misdiagnosed due to their overlapping similarities with other conditions of the hip.
+The symptoms of a hip labral tear can mimic those of hip flexor tendonitis, hip bursitis, and other soft tissue injuries to the hip.

 Hip MRI interpretation by a specially-trained musculoskeletal radiologist can help ensure an accurate evaluation and diagnosis.
 Before going forward with labrum surgery, patients can greatly benefit from a second opinion to confirm the diagnosis.
 And the same goes for those deciding to forgo surgery.
 Subspecialty review can help ensure the best course of treatment has been selected.

-Personal information in this article has been annonymized to protect the privacy of the patient.
+Personal information in this article has been anonymized to protect the privacy of the patient.
 If you would like to learn more about how to have your scans read by a subspecialist, check out our step-by-step guide to getting a second opnion.